ASanchez-Tojar/meta-analysis_urbanization/README.md

 For any further information, please contact: [Alfredo Sánchez-Tójar](https://scholar.google.co.uk/citations?hl=en&user=Sh-Rjq8AAAAJ&view_op=list_works&sortby=pubdate), email: alfredo.tojar@gmail.com

-## Scripts:
+## Scripts and data:

+`data_preparation_urbanization.R`: script to prepare data for multilevel meta-analyses and meta-regressions on the relationship between urbanization and biodiversity.
+The code is used to exclude studies not providing enought information to be included in the analyses, estimate effect sizes, code variables, etc. `data_preparation_urbanization.R` needs the dataset `meta_AST_v2.csv` as input, and it creates the `meta_final_reduced.csv`as output, which will be then used by the following script.

-`meta-analysis_urbanization.R`: script to run the actual multilevel meta-analyses and meta-regressions to test the relationship between urbanization and biodiversity, and the importance of the methodology used to estimate such relationship.
+`meta-analysis_urbanization.R`: script to run the actual multilevel meta-analyses and meta-regressions to test the relationship between urbanization and biodiversity, and explore the importance of the methodology used to study such relationship.
 The analyses are run using the R package '[metafor](http://www.metafor-project.org/doku.php/metafor)'.
-In addition, it contains code for testing publication and time-lag bias, and for generating plots.
+In addition, it contains code for testing publication and time-lag bias, and for generating plots. `meta-analysis_urbanization.R` needs the dataset `meta_final_reduced.csv` as input.

 ### Notes:

 29th March 2019: The script available now will likely be split in two: processing data script and analytical script.
+30th March 2019: The script was split in two to increase re-usability.